imdrr30/SnapPaste/README.md

 ## How to sent files to PC ?
 ![index](https://github.com/revanrohith/SnapPaste/raw/master/assets/index.png)
 ![filessent](https://github.com/revanrohith/SnapPaste/raw/master/assets/filessent.png)
-- Open Internet browser in connected device, make sure they are in same network and type your computer's local IP and portnumber you gave while starting the server
+- Open Internet browser in connected device, make sure they are in same network and type your computer's local IP and portnumber you gave while starting the server in addressbar
 - (i.e)`192.168.1.100:1234`
 ### In browser
 - `BROWSE`, the files you choose will be direclty sent to PC's Desktop Making it more accessible.
 - `PASTE HERE` paste the clipboard contents of your phone.
 It will be immediately copied to PC's clipboard.
 - `CLIPBOARD BOX`.
 It actively displays the current content of PC's clipboard.
 Just Tap on that to copy it to the Phone's clipboard
 - `CAPTURE`, It uses phone's camera to capture image and sent it directly to Desktop's Clipboard.
 Where you can paste that into any application.
-This is useful for the Documentation.
 ![clipsent](https://github.com/revanrohith/SnapPaste/raw/master/uploads/Clipsent.jpg)
 ![clipcopied](https://github.com/revanrohith/SnapPaste/raw/master/uploads/clipreceived.jpg)
 ### Transfer Speed